Guide to the Johnny Long Orchestra Scrapbook, 1931-1990

 - Les Brown Scores Collection, circa 1944-1953 and undated (Duke University Archives/David M. Rubenstein Rare Book & Manuscript Library)

-[Identification of item], Johnny Long Orchestra Scrapbook, University Archives, Duke University.
+[Identification of item], Johnny Long Orchestra Scrapbook, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Johnny Long Orchestra Scrapbook was received by the University Archives as a gift in 1992.